11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

-For example, from the start, I knew I wanted the 'physics' by which the player would be able to travel between 'realities' upon death would be similar to the 'physics' by which that sort of thing happens in *Zero Escape: Zero Time Dilemma*[1].
+For example, from the start, I knew I wanted the 'physics' by which the player would be able to travel between 'realities' upon death would be similar to the 'physics' by which that sort of thing happens in *Zero Time Dilemma*[1].
 I also knew that I wanted to give the player have a choice of routes for the game, all of which eventually end in the player 'dying', eventually unlocking the path to the 'true ending'.
 However, I wasn't entirely sure what the details of the plot would be, how to actually justify the 'going back in time', or who any